Service Descriptions, Ticket Information, and FAQs

 Member Tickets

 Members in good standing receive one ticket for each adult household member for our sanctuary services.
-Children 25 and under are included in their parents’ households.
+Children 25 and under will be included on their parents’ tickets.

 Guest Tickets